Skip to main content

 You should take several considerations into account before accepting a stipend or other compensation for your outside activity as a board member.

 In certain circumstances, federal law prohibits an employer from paying anything of value to a labor organization, including its officers and employees, and likewise prohibits a labor organization, including its officers and employees, from accepting anything of value from an employer.
 (See 29 U.S.C. § 186.)
 Violation of this law could result in criminal penalties.
-Hence, you should consult with counsel prior to accepting any stipend or other payment for your service as a board member.
+Therefore, you should consult with counsel prior to accepting any stipend or other payment for your service as a board member.

 Additionally, Section 6 of the Ethics Code prohibits a covered individual from knowingly accepting any payments of more than minimal financial value (i.e., $25.00) from an employer that engages or seeks to engage in collective bargaining with SEIU or an affiliate.
 However, there are several exceptions to this prohibition, including one for work and services performed on a part-time basis, through an arm’s length transaction and for normal and customary pay for such work or services.